Nd:YAG Laser Capsulotomy Rates in the Netherlands; Practice Variation and Association with Physician Practice Styles

 Abstract

-SETTING: All hospitals and private clinics in The Netherlands.
+SETTING: All hospitals and private clinics in the Netherlands.

 DESIGN: Retrospective observational study.

 METHODS: In the national medical claims database, we identified all laser capsulotomies performed in the Netherlands within a year after cataract surgery in the years 2016 and 2017.
-Centres with the lowest and highest percentages of Nd:YAG laser capsulotomies were interviewed on their physician practice styles related to the development of posterior capsule opacification.
+Centers with the lowest and highest percentages of Nd:YAG laser capsulotomies were interviewed on their physician practice styles related to the development of posterior capsule opacification.

-CONCLUSIONS: We found a significant practice variation in performing Nd:YAG laser capsulotomy within one year after cataract surgery in the Netherlands.
+CONCLUSIONS: We found a significant practice variation in performing Nd:YAG laser capsulotomy within 1 year after cataract surgery in the Netherlands.
 Routinely polishing the posterior capsule, using bimanual I/A, and the use of hydrophobic IOLs are associated with a lower incidence in Nd:YAG laser capsulotomy.
 Incorporating these practice styles may lower the practice variation and thus prevent added medical burden for the patient and decrease costs.

 Original languageEnglish